Felipe Neto

-Felipe is the founder of Paramaker, a business of network inside of YouTube, which owns channels like Parafernalha and IGN Brasil Network, managing approximately 5,000 channels, as an effort to professionalize the online video market in Brazil.
+Felipe is the founder of Paramaker, a business of network inside of YouTube, which owns channels such as Parafernalha and IGN Brasil Network, managing approximately 5,000 channels, as an effort to professionalize the online video market in Brazil.
 He sold the company in 2015 to focus on his YouTube channel.

-Felipe has also engaged in other business activities as he and his brother created "Neto's", a food kiosk that sold "coxinhas", a popular Brazilian food.
-The brothers ended the project after Felipe became vegetarian.

 In 2020, he was included on Time's list of the 100 most influential people in the world.

 Early life

 Felipe Neto was born on January 21, 1988, in Rio de Janeiro to a Brazilian father and a Portuguese mother.
 He has dual Brazilian and Portuguese citizenship.
 Felipe is the most-known fan of the Brazilian sports club Botafogo FR, a club which he has sponsored, and also the Portuguese club FC Porto.
-He currently lives in Barra da Tijuca a neighborhood in Rio de Janeiro.
+He currently lives in Barra da Tijuca, a neighborhood in Rio de Janeiro.